 - 1. Code from pathology report(s).
 Code the absence or presence of lymph-vascular invasion as described in the medical record. - a.
 The primary sources of information about lymph-vascular invasion are the pathology check lists (synoptic reports) developed by the College of American Pathologists.
 If the case does not have a checklist or synoptic report, code from the pathology report or a physician's statement, in that order. - b.
 Do not code perineural invasion in this field. - c.
 Information to code this field can be taken from any specimen from the primary tumor (biopsy or resection.) - d.
-If lymph-vascular invasion is identified in any specimen, it should be coded as present/identified. - e.
-For cases with benign or borderline behavior, code the lymph-vascular invasion documented (negative or positive) and, if not documented, code unknown. - f.
+If lymph-vascular invasion is identified in any primary tumor specimen, it should be coded as present/identified. - e.
+Assign Code 8 Not applicable for benign/borderline brain and CNS tumors. - f.
 For cases treated with neoadjuvant therapy, refer to table below in order to code this field.
 However, if documentation in the medical record indicates information that conflicts with this table, code lymph-vascular invasion with the documentation in the medical record.